 Shot size means how much of the scene is included in the picture, and whether it mainly shows the setting, people in the setting, or details of faces and things.

 It’s important to use different shot sizes in your movie.
 It’s a way of spelling things out, to make sure that people see exactly the things you want them to see.
 If you shoot everything in long shot (head to foot) people will probably miss details and expressions which would help them understand the story.

 Most filmmakers use standard names for shot sizes.

 Showing the setting

-You can use these kinds of shot as establishing shots: shots at the beginning of a film or a sequence that show where the scene is set.
+Extreme long shots or wide shots mainly show the setting: if they include people, they’ll be very small.
+You can use these kinds of shot as establishing shots at the beginning of a film or a sequence to show where the scene is set.